wagnerflo/noblklog/docs/index.rst

 keep on logging the message queue will eat your memory.

 In practice for normal sized software components with run of the mill logging behaviour this is not a problem that will surface.
+If you're still afraid see the ``max_queued`` parameters on the logging handlers.
+Setting that will risk lost messages, though.
+If that's also not an option you probably need a custom logging solution.